 Yup, you read that right.
 I’m pretty much over the NYC thing.
 Nothing really keeping me there except my Monday through Friday job.
-And now, because of the Recession, my hours are reduced to working Monday through Thursday.
+Now that we are in the middle of a recession, my hours are reduced to working Monday through Thursday.
 If you do the math…..here, I’ll help you….that’s a 20% reduction in my salary.

 The first one lives 20 miles away, in a town that I’ve never even heard of before.

 The other guy was living in my home town, 39-years old, 6’3” and is a mortgage broker.

+So, fine.
+I broke tradition and called him first during my Thursday night drive back to New England for my long weekend.
 He picks up.
 The conversation was good, it was easy to talk to him.
-I was hoping to meet him that weekend, but he said he was unavailable because had his 6-year old daughter all weekend, but that he would try to work something out.
+I put out there that I could meet up with him, but he said he was unavailable because he had his 6-year-old daughter all weekend, but that he would try to work something out.

-I ask him if he knows my brother, Nathan.
-He said he knew of Nathan, because he had dated one of his friend’s ex-girlfriends.
+I ask him if he knew my brother, Nathan.
+He said he did because he had dated one of his friend’s ex-girlfriends.
 (No surprise there.)

 Friday afternoon rolls around, I’m running around doing errands with Mommer.
-Mortgage Guy is texting me all day, trying to figure out a way we could meet, and he finally comes up with an idea to meet him at 4:00pm, at Starbucks.
+Mortgage Guy is texting me all day, trying to figure out a way we could meet and he finally comes up with an idea to meet him at 4:00pm at Starbucks.

 Yes, he says, that one, because he goes there every Friday afternoon, with his daughter.
 He suggests that we could “accidentally bump into each other.”

 I noticed he dutifully held his daughter’s hand as he slowly approaches me.
 We say hello to each other and then he introduces me to his little girl.
-She’s as adorable as can be, and reminds me of Bernice in Hope Floats.
+She’s as adorable as can be and reminds me of Bernice in Hope Floats.

 I get up, so we can move to where there is more comfortable seating.
 We decide to sit in the big soft chairs in the back of the room – his daughter settles in her chair, right across from us.
-She’s content with her pumpkin bread, hot chocolate, and her Game Boy.
+She’s content with her pumpkin bread, hot chocolate and her Game Boy.
 I smile, as I’m watching her, and then I turn to Mortgage Guy.